 Background and Rationale

 Contemporary mathematics pedagogy measures an educative growth of a student not in terms of the production of correct answers but in terms of the quality and diversity of thinking.
 Nowadays, a competence in elementary mathematics teaching means much more than the ability to get a right answer to a standard, procedure-bounded problem.
 The competence includes an in-depth understanding of the concepts behind procedures being taught and awareness of various tools conducive to mediate conceptual development.
-This course will reflect change and growth in mathematics education set by the National, New York State, and Ontario curriculum standards for school mathematics.
-It will attempt to increase the confidence level of a future teacher in creating learning situations at the elementary level in which simply stated questions about familiar concepts can generate a considerable amount of inquiry.
+This course will reflect change and growth in mathematics education set by the Common Core State Standards Initiative adopted by New York State in 2010 toward the goal of having greater focus and coherence in teaching school mathematics.
+The course will attempt to increase the confidence level of a future teacher in creating learning situations at the elementary level in which simply stated questions about familiar concepts can generate a considerable amount of inquiry.

 To this end, mathematics currently involved in K-6 program as recommended by the New York State Education Department as well as by the Ontario Ministry of Education will be highlighted as a dynamic discipline, built on progressively connected ideas and mutually related concepts.
 Students will be introduced to current issues and trends in mathematics education such as the use of concrete embodiments (physical manipulatives) and computing technology (including electronic manipulatives), revision of curriculum and professional standards, assessment of authentic performance, and social constructivism.